ory/docs/docs/kratos/concepts/email-sms.md

 1. Define each template individually through `templates` as shown above for `recovery.invalid`, `recovery.valid`, `verification.invalid` and `verification.valid`.
-None of the configurations listed are mandatory and will always fallback to the build-in templates or what is defined by `template_override_path`.
+None of the configurations listed are mandatory and will always fallback to the build-in templates or what's defined by `template_override_path`.
 2. Define `template_override_path`, as shown above, to indicate where your custom templates are located.
 This will become the `<template-root>` for your